-Royal Greenwich Welfare Rights Service can also help your carer work out which benefits they might be able to claim (see the next section for contact details).
+Royal Greenwich Welfare Rights Service can also help your carer work out which benefits they might be able to claim (see below).

 16. For more information

 For benefits advice and/or to check if you're missing out on any entitlements, contact: